(aka "Contempt" or "Il Disprezzo" or "Die Verachtung" or "Il Desprecio" )

 Comments:

-Both have the same level of sharpness that I can tell.
+ON THE DVDs: Both DVD transfers have the same level of sharpness that I can tell.
 Both are HD-sourced.
 The only real difference that I can see is in the brightness levels; hence altering some of the color schemes.
 The framing is exact in both, so if I am being forced to guess - I would say the Criterion manipulated their brightness down a notch or two.
 Often this improves the perception of contrast (black levels), and can bring up sharpness.
 In capture #5 the walls seem cream-colored in the Momentum release and bright white in the Criterion.
 I have no way of knowing which is more accurate.
 This is very tough and you usually can't go wrong buying Criterion.

 The Momentum seems a little more vibrant (even beyond the brightness) so I am giving them the slight edge in image quality.
 I think the yellowish tinge may be intentional or at least on the original print.
 I am willing to accept that I could be wrong, but that is how I am going.
 In the end it looks like the best NTSC DVD production competing with original PAL.
 The Momentum is brighter, but doesn't seem saturated to me.
 Very tough to be sure indeed.
 For the film alone, I don't think you'll be disappointed with either version.